 The Ducky MIYA Pro is a compact keyboard that doesn't take too much space on your desk and leaves more room for your mouse.

 This keyboard is very well-built.
 The plastic frame feels durable and rigid with very little flex to the board.
 Overall, it feels quite like the Ducky One 2 Mini, but the spacebar's stabilizers are softer, which makes it feel different than the other keys.
-Also, our unit's PageDown LED was broken on arrival.
 On the upside, the doubleshot keycaps feel very durable and the USB-C cable is detachable.

 The ergonomics of the Ducky MIYA Pro are pretty standard.
 It only has one incline setting and doesn't come with a wrist rest.
 However, the keyboard isn't too high, so you shouldn't feel any fatigue during long typing sessions.

 This keyboard only supports white backlighting.
 The lights are at the top of the switches and can be customized with effects in the software.
 The keycaps aren't shine-through, although you can see some lighting through the green keycaps.
-Unfortunately, the PageDown's LED was broken on our unit when we got it.
-Note that other MIYA Pro variants have full RGB backlighting.
+The PageUp and PageDown keys act as light indicators to let the user know if they're using the number row or the F-key row.
+Note that other MIYA Pro variants, or other Ducky keyboards like the Ducky Mecha Mini, have full RGB backlighting.

 This keyboard is wired-only and can't be used wirelessly.